Amit-Kumar84/Social_Media_Saver_/README.md

 - **User-Friendly Interface**: Simple and intuitive UI for seamless navigation.
 - **Ad Integration**: Monetize your app with Google AdMob integration.
 - **Offline Access**: Access your downloaded media even when offline.
+- **WhatsApp Media Access**: Special handling for accessing and downloading WhatsApp media, including support for both regular and business versions.
+- **Custom Tabs**: Custom tab views for better organization of media content.
+- **Progress Dialogs**: Informative progress dialogs to keep users updated during media loading.
+- **Permission Handling**: Efficient handling of storage permissions, including support for scoped storage on Android Q and above.
+- **Refresh Media**: Pull-to-refresh functionality to update the media list.
+- **Share Media**: Share your downloaded media with friends and family.

 ## Screenshots